TheIoTLearningInitiative/CodeLabs/Coba/Documentation/LinuxKernelDevelopmentProcess/LinuxKernelDevelopmentProcessChallenge.md

 A message of Pass / Fail should be printed to stdout for each of the following:

 - Our Total number of files is the same in both stats.pre and stats.post

-## Python

-> Objective: Bring your basic skills up-to-speed
-> Proficiency Level: Basic

-Guess what?
-Port the previous script to Python :) remember to change the name of the host directory, now called, pythonlearning